-Avoid those nerve-jangling movements associated with flying by staying on track!
+Avoid those nerve-jangling movements associated with flying by staying on track.

-12. Travelling with kids is easy
+12. Travelling with children is easy

 Trains offer greater flexibility at each stage of the journey, making family train travel easier and less stressful than flying.
-Kids can move around more freely than on a plane, and you’ll have the space to pack home comforts.
+Children can move around more freely than on a plane, and you’ll have the space to pack home comforts.
 Even better, many rail operators permit young children (up to four years old) to travel for free if they share a seat with an adult passenger.
-When you book with Loco2, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.
+When you book with us, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.

 13. Breaking up your journey can be a real bonus

 Heading to the south of Italy and fancy stopping over in Milan for lunch?
 Trains allow you to do exactly that.
-Stretch your legs on a walk around Paris or take in a museum in London; you can schedule convenient stopovers to make the most of your itinerary.
+Stretch your legs on a walk around Paris or take in a museum in London, you can schedule convenient stopovers to make the most of your itinerary.